 Cornfields in Shan State, Myanmar.
 Photo courtesy of Thitipan Pattanamongkol

 Therefore, declaring some northern provinces as a pollution control zone would not directly address the problem, he said.

 Over the past years, the government has been on the right track in tackling the problem, Mr. Athapol pointed out, saying it came up with a policy to address the problem and to declare it as a national agenda.

 Since, new structures and planning have been developed and put in place to tackle the problem, and last year the more immediate plan to get the work more focused in target areas was also introduced to guide concerned authorities, Mr. Athapol added.

 “There may be a gap that needs to be filled up, such as more work contributed from local organisations or more cooperation from the locals, but at least we have had mechanisms in place to deal with the problem.

-“The challenge is the uncontrollable factor outside the country and the pollution control zoning would not help neither,” said Mr. Athapol, adding the declaration of such the zone instead would rather draw a setback on the localities as it would taint their images as well as business activities in the areas.
+“The challenge is the uncontrollable factor outside the country and the pollution control zoning would not help either,” said Mr. Athapol, adding the declaration of such a zone instead would rather draw a setback on the localities as it would taint their images as well as business activities in the areas.

 Cornfields and the rising challenge